afombravo/2FAST2Q/README.md

 2FAST2Q requires absolutely no installation whatsoever, and can work with any classic CRISPRi experimental setup, or be used for any kind of sequence extraction from FASTQ files.

-The program is available as a standalone executable on MSwindows and MacOS, and can be downloaded from Zenodo by accessing the following link (keep in mind a newer version might exist, if so, use it): https://zenodo.org/record/5410822
+The program is available as a standalone executable on MSwindows and MacOS, and can be downloaded from Zenodo by accessing the following link: https://zenodo.org/record/5410822

 2FAST2Q is also available as a python package (https://pypi.org/project/fast2q/)